jh1993/UnderusedOptions/README.txt

 - Cost increased to 6 SP.

 Righteous March:
-- Now also deals 1 fixed holy damage to all enemies in LoS of the target.
+- Each enemy in LoS of the target now also has a 50% chance to take 1 fixed holy damage.

 Storm Caller:
 - Thunderstorm clouds now benefit doubly from damage bonuses.